Demystifying Softmax Gating Function in Gaussian Mixture of Experts: Discussion

 In the paper, we study the convergence rates of parameter estimation under both the exact-fitted and over-fitted settings of the softmax gating Gaussian mixture of experts.
-We introduce novel Voronoi loss functions among parameters to resolve fundamental theoretical challenges posed by softmax gating, including identifiability up to the translation of parameters, the interaction between softmax weight and expert functions, and dependence between the numerator and denominator of the conditional density function.
-When the number of experts is known, we demonstrate that the rates of estimating true parameters are parametric.
-On the other hand, when the number of experts is unknown and over-specified, these estimation rates turn out to be determined by the solvability of a system of polynomial equations.
+We introduce novel Voronoi loss functions among parameters to resolve fundamental theoretical challenges posed by the softmax gating function, including identifiability up to the translation of parameters, the interaction between softmax weights and expert functions, and the dependence between the numerator and denominator of the conditional density function.
+When the true number of experts is known, we demonstrate that the rates for estimating true parameters are parametric on the sample size.
+On the other hand, when the true number of experts is unknown and over-specified, these estimation rates turn out to be determined by the solvability of a system of polynomial equations.

 There are a few natural directions arising from the paper that we leave for furture work:

 First, our work does not consider the top-K sparse softmax gating function, which has been widely used to scale up massive deep learning architectures~\cite{zhou_mixture_experts_2022,Quoc-conf-2017, Shazeer_JMLR}.
 It is practically important to extend the current theories to establish the convergence rates of parameter estimation in the Gaussian mixture of experts with that gating function.

 Second, the paper only takes into account the regression settings, namely when the distribution of $Y$ is assumed to be continuous.
 Given that mixture of experts has also been used in classification settings~\cite{gormley_mixture_2008,huynh_estimation_2019,ruiz_hierarchical_2002,jiang_hierarchical_1999,jiang_approximation_1999,waterhouse_classification_1994}, namely when $Y$ is a discrete response variable, it is desirable to establish a comprehensive theory for parameter estimation under these settings of mixtures of experts.